mwilko/Inventory-Manager/README.md

 This application will be an inventory managing application, where users can see where their products are located as well as lots of details about the respective products.

+## Development Structure:
+# Branches:
+- master: branch where official updates are pushed to.
+- test: development would be pushed to this branch, not seperated backend and frontend because you wouldnt be able to test connectivity.

 ## App Technologies:
 - Flutter: To develop and deploy this application i will be utilising the framework Flutter and Dart released by Google.
 - NodeJS: Backend would be assisted with NodeJS, API Endpoints would be created to allow the user to easily create, read, update and delete data from the database.